Ares-Developers/Ares-docs/new/avoidableinternalerrors.rst

   by the user.
 This change is also needed by the Terrain Expansion.

-In order to avoid internal errors, Ares sets this to 71 by default if it's not specified in the terrain control file.
-Snowmd.ini defaults `Medians=71` (this is needed by the Terrain Expansion and also prevents an IE in the Random Map Generator when Urban Ares are enabled).
+In order to avoid internal errors, Ares sets this to 71 by default if it's not specified in the terrain control file. :file:`Snowmd.ini` defaults `Medians=71` (this is needed by the Terrain Expansion and also prevents an IE in the Random Map Generator when Urban Ares are enabled).

 .. versionadded:: 0.1